mdbiz/pypdfocr/README.rst

    automatically run OCR on them
 -  Optionally, file the scanned PDFs into directories based on simple keyword matching that you specify
--  Evernote auto-upload and filing based on keyword search
 -  Email status when it files your PDF

 More links: